rodriguecyber/kwartisans-internship/README.md

-# Artisan Internship Documentations
+# Artisan Internship fork Documentations

 ## Day 01: Git and GitHub Basics

 Day 01 focused on learning Git and GitHub basics and creating the initial repository that will be used throughout the 20-day internship period.